vib-tcp/project_github_microcredential/cheat_sheet.md

 `git push -u origin feature-branch`: in order to push branch to online repo for the first time `git push --al`: pushes all branches to remote repo

+## GitHub commands

+Create a new GitHub repo from command line (private, current wd) `gh repo create my-new-repo --private --source=. --remote=origin --push`

+`gh pr create --base main --head my-feature-branch --title "Add new feature" --body "This PR adds a new feature."`: create a new pull request